opnsense/docs/source/manual/how-tos/caddy.rst

 * Press **Save** and **Apply**

-With this configuration, Caddy will eventually choose the TLS-ALPN-01 challenge for its own ``foo.example.com`` domain, and reverse proxy the HTTP-01 challenge to ``192.168.10.1``, where the upstream destination can listen on port 80 for ``foo.example.com`` and solve its own challenge for a certificate.
+With this configuration, Caddy will choose the TLS-ALPN-01 challenge to get its own certificate for ``foo.example.com``, and reverse proxy the HTTP-01 challenge to ``192.168.10.1``, where the upstream destination can listen on port 80 for ``foo.example.com``.
 With TLS enabled in the `Handler`, an encrypted connection is automatically possible.
 The automatic HTTP to HTTPS redirection is also taken care of.

 Filter by Domain